F5Networks/f5-bigip-runtime-init/README.md

           index: 0
     ```

-    Returns the CIDR address (ex. `10.0.0.5/24`) which is required by the Self-IP.
+    IPv4: Returns the CIDR address (ex. `10.0.0.5/24`) which is required by the Self-IP.
+    IPv6: Returns the address (ex. ab:ff:ff::dfd).
+Must provide the prefix.

-    The output can be further transformed using ipcalc functionality:
+    The output can be further transformed using ipcalc functionality (IPv4 only):

     The ipcalc functionality provides the following transformation options: